 We have developed a new Education and Workforce Strategy for Developing People and the Workforce Capacity of Our Community.
-We aim to combine our strategic documents which are driving change and fully utilise the expert knowledge, skills and experience residing in our hospice team to lead improvement within palliative care in Scotland and beyond.
-We are focusing on developing leadership, management and talent, acquiring commercial capacity, releasing community potential, promoting healthy learning, life and work and growing an innovation hub.
+We aim to combine our strategic documents, which drive change, and fully utilise the expert knowledge, skills and experience residing in our hospice team to lead improvement within palliative care in Scotland and beyond.
+We focus on developing leadership, management and talent, acquiring commercial capacity, releasing community potential, promoting healthy learning, life and work and growing an innovation hub.

-We continue to be viewed as a center of excellence and support health and social care professionals in placement opportunities including being a learning environment for Specialist Registrar training for Palliative Medicine Consultants.
+We continue to be viewed as a centre of excellence and support health and social care professionals in placement opportunities, including being a learning environment for Specialist Registrar training for Palliative Medicine Consultants.

-We want our Hospice to become part of our community and give people an alternative venue choice for corporate requirements, knowing that 100% of the surplus from events are invested by our hospice to support the care of patients and their families and carers.
+We want our Hospice to become part of our community and give people an alternative venue choice for corporate requirements, knowing that our Hospice invests 100% of the surplus from events to support the care of patients and their families and carers.